Marina Maximilian Blumin: Singing

-Blumin did not serve in the Israeli Defence Forces (IDF) and was accused of "draft evasion", while actually, she had received an exemption for mental health reasons; instead, she had volunteered to teach children voice development and singing at the Ben Shemen Youth Village.
+Blumin did not serve in the Israeli Defence Forces and was accused of draft evasion, while in reality, she had received an exemption for mental health reasons; instead, she had volunteered to teach children voice development and singing at the Ben Shemen Youth Village.
 In April 2008, she held her first solo performance at the Yamei Zemer Festival in Holon, which was managed by Tzedi Tzarfati.
-In May 2008, she released a duet with Boaz Mauda called "Mi Haya Ma'amin".
+In May 2008, she released a duet with Ma'uda called "Mi Haya Ma'amin".
 The song became a hit in Israel.
 In June 2008, she released her first solo single, "Sof Sof".
 In 2012, she contributed vocals to the song "Melting Thoughts" on the Yossi Sassi album Melting Clocks.

 Blumin released her first studio album, Step into My World, an English-language pop record that also includes a Russian song, in August 2013.
-The first single was the song "Two Pigs", and was released in January 2013.
-A second single, "Tango", was released in April.
+The first single, "Two Pigs", was released in January 2013.
+A second single, "Tango", came out in April.

-On 17 September 2014, it was revealed that Israel's Radio 88FM, which oversees the country's artist selection for the Eurovision Song Contest 2015, had approached Blumin to sing at the 2015 event in Vienna, though the deal eventually fell through.
+On 17 September 2014, it was revealed that Israel's Radio 88FM, which oversaw the country's artist selection for the Eurovision Song Contest 2015, had approached Blumin to sing at the event in Vienna, though the deal eventually fell through.

-In 2016, Blumin released her second studio album, titled Armonot Ashan, this one entirely in Hebrew except for the last track, which is sung in English.
-She later performed at the opening ceremony of the 2017 Maccabiah Games on 6 July 2017.
+In 2016, Blumin released her second studio album, titled ארמונות עשן (Armonot Ashan), this one entirely in Hebrew except for the last track, which is sung in English.
+She later performed at the opening ceremony of the 2017 Maccabiah Games, on 6 July.